Atlas B7oxwnqthoOutboundSync Help CenterEmail SupporticonLog Inicon

 When one of these payloads arrives, it is executed immediately, bypassing the normal queue delay.

-Once we receive a matching lead category for a lead (when filters are enabled), all payloads for that lead skip the normal queue so they can be processed more quickly.
+When filters are enabled, once OutboundSync receives a matching lead category for a lead, all payloads for that lead skip the normal queue so they can be processed more quickly.

-At this point, we begin applying a tiered delay for that lead’s payloads to keep updates orderly and prevent simultaneous writes on the same CRM record.
+At this point, OutboundSync begins applying a tiered delay for that lead’s payloads to keep updates orderly and prevent simultaneous writes on the same CRM record.

 How this tiered delay works

-Example: A lead has 3 pending payloads and is now categorized.
+For example, say a lead has three pending payloads and is now categorized.

-This protects against conflicts HubSpot can produce when multiple updates hit at the same time while still ensuring these categorized leads are synced as quickly as possible.
+This protects against conflicts the CRM can produce when multiple updates are logged at the same time, while still ensuring these categorized leads are synced as quickly as possible.

 When both an EMAIL_REPLY and a LEAD_CATEGORY_UPDATED event appear in the queue for the same lead, OutboundSync ensures they are processed in the correct order.